 where $A_a$ and $A_s$ control the brightness of the asymmetric and symmetric components, respectively.
 The Fourier transform of Equation \ref{eqn:model} is calculated using the one-sided discrete Fourier transform (DFT) as implemented in \texttt{XARA} \citep{2010ApJ...724..464M,2013PASP..125..422M,2020A&A...636A..72M}, to exactly compute the DFT at the baseline coordinates of the NIRISS aperture mask baselines.

 Finally, any over-resolved emission is included in the model using a single free parameter $I_o$, that contributes additional flux to the normalization of the visibilities.
 The full model consists of the sum of Equation \ref{eqn:pts_vis_eqn} and the DFT of Equation \ref{eqn:model}, normalized by the total flux of the model.
-The complex visibilities of this 17 parameter model are given by
+The complex visibilities of {these 17 parameter models} are given by

 We calculate the closure phase of the model by summing the phase measured between baselines that form a (closure) triangle, for all 35 triplets of holes in the aperture mask, corresponding to 15 independent measurements.
 Squared visibilities are the squared amplitude of the complex visibilities, corresponding to each of the 21 baselines formed by pairs of mask holes.